shaunganley/java-swagger-flyway-starter/README.md

     2. DB_PASSWORD
     3. DB_HOST
     4. DB_NAME
-1. Run `mvn clean install` to build your application
+2. Run `mvn clean install` to build your application
-1. You can start application via:
-    1. Terminal: `java -jar target/java-swagger-flyway-starter-org.kainos.ea.jar server config.yml`
-    2. IDE: Edit run configuration -> Add `server` to program arguments -> Run
+3. You can start application via IDE: Edit run configuration -> Add `server` to program arguments -> Run
-1. To check that your application is running enter url `http://localhost:8080/api/test`
+4. To check that your application is running enter url `http://localhost:8080/api/test`

 Health Check
 ---